darrida/py-shinylive-pyfetch-mimic/README.md

 ### Run pyodide tests with pyfetch calls written identical to wrapper
 - activate venv and start fastapi like above
-- export shinylive app: `hinylive export ./test/shinylive_tests ./src_test_webserver/shinyapps`
+- export shinylive app: `hinylive export ./test/tests_shinylive ./src_test_webserver/shinyapps`
 - open shinylive app in edit mode: `http://localhost8000/apps/edit/`
 - Click "Run tests"
-- If not red text in bottom of editor screen, tests should be good
+- If all function names at the bottom are followed by "passed", then everything should be ok